Board of Directors

 R. W. (Bob) Garnett, CPA, CA, ICD.D.

 Mr. Garnett is a Chartered Professional Accountant and obtained a Bachelor of Arts (Commerce) from Simon Fraser University.
-He is currently a Commissioner for the Financial Institutions Commission of BC (FICOM).
+He recently completed a six year term as a Commissioner for the Financial Institutions Commission of BC (FICOM).
 FICOM is responsible for administering 10 statutes that regulate the pension, financial services and real estate sectors in British Columbia.

 James M. Bannantine, PE, MBA

 Mr. Bannantine was appointed President and Chief Executive Officer of Great Panther in August 2017 and is a member of the Board of Directors.
 Mr. Bannantine is responsible for the development of the Company’s strategic direction, as well as for its day to day operations.
 He has more than 20 years' experience in senior management level roles in both private and public companies spanning several industries.

 Before joining Great Panther, Mr. Bannantine served as President and Chief Executive Officer of Aura Minerals Inc. and was the co-founder and Managing Partner of Atlantic Capital Group.
 Prior to Atlantic Capital Group, Mr. Bannantine had served as President and Chief Operating Officer of Broadwing Corporation and held several positions over 10 years at Enron Corporation culminating as CEO of Enron South America.
 He holds a Master of Business Administration from the Wharton School of the University of Pennsylvania and a Bachelor of Science, mechanical engineering concentration, from West Point.
 He is a licensed Professional Engineer, fluent in Spanish and Portuguese, and served 12 years in the US Army Corps of Engineers.